 - 1. Perform one standard "side on" hovering triangle over an approx. 10 metre square.
 Takeoff and landing are part of the manoeuvre.
 (Landing with power only) - 2.
 Perform one standard schedule "side on" hovering rectangle over an approx. 10-metre square.
 Take-off and landing are part of the manoeuvre.
 (Landing with power only) - 3.
-Take off from "landing pad" directly into forward only and climb to an altitude of approx. 20 metres.
-Continue flying forward and perform a full circuit of at least 100 metres length away from the Pits area. (complete an optional turnaround Manoeuvre) - 4.
+Take off from "landing pad" directly into forward flight and climb to an altitude of approx. 20 metres.
+Continue flying forward and perform a full circuit (180 deg turns) of at least 100 metres length away from the Pits area. (complete an optional turnaround Manoeuvre) - 4.
 Return once again along the previous flight line and perform a full opposite hand circuit of at least 100 metres in length. (ends at Centreline) - 5.
 Continue on current flight path and perform one Stall Turn (180 degs) with nose away from the pits at least 20 metres height approx. 50 metres after passing centreline. - 6.
 Continue on current flight path, descend and return to the hovering area turning 90 degrees to perform a 10 second "Nose in Hover" within the 10 metres hovering square. - 7.
 Resume flying on the flight line in either direction to perform a "Double Stall turn" (180 deg turns).
 The horizontal segment of this should be centred and may be up to 100m in length.
 Note that the Stall turns (180 degs) must be performed in opposite directions i.e. each 180 degree rotation is away from the pits. - 8.
-Finish flight by performing an autorotation (throttle hold) approach at 45° to the vertical and land within the 10-metre square.
-Model should continuously descend "side on" from left or right direction parallel to the flight line, smoothly touchdown and remain upright on the skids when completed
+Finish flight by performing an upwind controlled slow descent at 45° to the vertical from a starting height of more than 20 metres and land within the 10-metre square.
+Model should continuously descend "side on" from left or right direction parallel to the flight line, smoothly touchdown and remain upright on the skids when completed.
+Model may be in full autorotation or a low idle speed with only a minimum of negative pitch required.